-Get it on Github
+Get it on Codeberg

 Why?

-I found many similar book generators, however none of them were based on PCG, I like to future-proof my projects and it’s clear Epic is pushing PCG very heavily, which is a good thing, in my opinion, because it’s an incredibly powerful and versatile tool.
+and it’s clear Epic is pushing PCG very heavily, which is a good thing, in my opinion, because it’s an incredibly

-The documentation and in-depth tutorials are a bit lacking, but Adrien Logut’s Youtube channel is an amazing resource.
-If I’m correct, he’s also one of the people working on PCG at Epic, so the knowledge is coming straight from the source.
+Youtube channel is an amazing resource.
+If I’m correct, he’s also one of the people working on PCG at Epic,

-Another reason was performance, PCG is more and more performant with each new engine release and has been built with performance in mind.
+performance in mind.
 For example, when you spawn a static mesh with it, they are instanced by default.
-Things like that save a lot of time when you are developing a game solo.
+Things like that

 How?

 The gist of it is, that I made a custom point generator blueprint, that can be found in the plugin’s content folder under PCG/BP_PCG_GeneratePointsForBooks, so you can see for yourself how it’s working.
-It has some parameters you can control, gap between books, scale, random rotation with min-max values among other things and an array of books you can set.
-I made the generation deterministic by using seeds, meaning it will always generate the same results based on the seed.
-You can change the randomness by changing the seed.
+It has some parameters you can control, gap between

 Seed based generation